Michael Plant

 Michael Plant (1930–1965) was an Australian screenwriter, actor and producer best known for co-creating Whiplash.

-According to Filmink "Michael Plant’s career was truly comet-like.
-An industry professional by the age of 19, a veteran of London, New York and Hollywood by the time he was 30, dead by the age of 35.
-He had a play on Broadway, TV credits in the US, England and Australia, and was head of the show that revolutionised Australian television.
-And he never saw 36.
-It was a remarkable life, awe-inspiring in its achievement, tragic in its brevity."

 The Bulletin said on his death in 1965 that Plant "had left as big an impression on Australian viewing habits as any one man in the industry's brief history."

 Biography

 Plant, the son of Major-General Eric Plant, was educated in Canberra and at The Scots College, Sydney.
 Plant started writing and producing radio plays while still at high school.
 According to one obituary, "At 15, and still in short pants, Michael Plant presented himself at the office of a Sydney radio producer, insisting that he wanted to be a scriptwriter.
 He was given a script outline to work on and returned the next morning with a story which is still remembered as "brilliant".
 He worked for Grace Gibson as a writer, actor and producer then moved to London.
 A play he co-wrote Miss Isobel was performed on Broadway.
 He wrote for several American television series before returning to Australia in 1964.
-According to Filmink "Despite his overseas success, Plant continued to return to Australia for work throughout his career; indeed, he did this with far more regularity than most Australian expat writers at the time.
-I’m unsure whether this was motivated by patriotism, money, greater independence, family ties, enjoying being a bigger fish in a small pond and/or a simple preference to not stay in the one place too long – my guess it was a combination of all the above."

 His final job was as executive producer over 28 episodes of the Mavis Bramston Show.
 Barry Creyton recalled, "He had a wicked sense of humour and understood precisely the nature of topical and political satire.
 ATN kept a bunch of lawyers vetting everything we did for libel and slander, but Michael always managed to stay one step ahead of the threatened lawsuits, always with stinging wit.
 He was a great talent."

 Death

 He died age 33.
 Police were told that he had been working up to 80 hours a week on the production of the show, and that there were no suspicious circumstances to his death.

-Plant was gay.
-According to Barry Creyton, Plant's partner of several years had died in a football accident shortly before his death.